yulia-petrova/yulia-petrova.github.io/content/publication/2023_L2-demeaned/index.md

 publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: Statistics and Probability Letters, vol. 206, p.
-109990, 2024
+publication: Statistics and Probability Letters, 206:109990
 #publication_short:

 abstract: We discuss the centering operation for the Green Gaussian processes and calculate $L_2$-small ball asymptotics for some centered (demeaned) processes.